dilevin/CSC417-a1-mass-spring-1d/README.md

     make

 If you are using Windows, then running `cmake ..` should have created a Visual Studio solution file called `a1-mass-spring-1d.sln` that you can open and build from there.
-Building the raster project will generate an .exe file.
+Building the project will generate an .exe file.

 Why don't you try this right now?